Antonio-Kim/fullstackopen2022/part9/patientor/README.md

 Structure your code properly by using meaningfully-named directories and files.

 Note that diagnoses may or may not contain the field latin.
 You might want to use optional properties in the type definition.

+## 9.11: Patientor backend, step4

+Create data type Patient and set up the GET endpoint /api/patients which returns all patients to the frontend, excluding field ssn.
+Use a utility type to make sure you are selecting and returning only the wanted fields.

+In this exercise, you may assume that field gender has type string.

+Try the endpoint with your browser and ensure that ssn is not included in the response.
+After creating the endpoint, ensure that the frontend shows the list of patients